VladislavMokrov/FlickrSwift/README.md

 The screen displays a full-screen photo of the selected thumbnail.

 Each screen is filled with information received from the server:
-Opened the screen -> Request (s) to the server -> Display the received information on the screen View Layer Architecture - MVC
+Opened the screen -> Request (s) to the server -> Display the received information on the screen, View Layer Architecture - MVC,
-Networking - URLSession
+Networking - URLSession,
-Grand Central Dispatch is used for working with threads The data format when interacting with the server is JSON Tested on iPad / iPhone simulators, with a change of orientation of the device
+Grand Central Dispatch is used for working with threads, The data format when interacting with the server is JSON, Tested on iPad / iPhone simulators, with a change of orientation of the device